Hiteshsaai/HTML-Link-Parser/README.md

 # About
 An API which is used to parse through the HTML files and get all the anchor tag link Text.
 Used GO lang to create this API.
+Currently works on the system terminal.